 A: Select your image(s), go to File menu > Export Images > Originals and under Options mark Pack As EIP.
 More on Export please read Capture One Export.

 Your question not answered yet?
-Read on the Capture One FAQ.
+Read on in the Capture One FAQ.

 #9-Does Capture One Support DNG Files?

 Q: Does Capture One support DNG files, and if yes, fully or limited?

 A: Yes, Capture One Pro supports DNG files in several ways.
 Mind the difference between native DNG (straight out of camera) and converted DNG (non-DNG format converted into DNG).

 Capture One Pro fully supports native DNG files as any other RAW file format (for example CR2, NEF, IIQ).
 Capture One Pro also fully supports converted DNG files that include the original RAW file.